 If you are seeking a healthy alternative to refined white sugar, you may see muscovado recommended as one of your best options.
 Muscovado is an unrefined sugar that is actually less exotic than it sounds—it is mainly just another brown sugar.
-It is not much better for you than white sugar and there are quite a few options that can do a decent job of standing in for it.
-If you cannot find muscovado sugar in a local store and need it right now, you can try a substitute that you already have in your kitchen.
+It is not much better for you than white sugar and there are quite a few options that do a decent job of standing in for it across many recipes.
 Here are some easier-to-find muscovado sugar substitutes.

 Your best bet: Rapadura